mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 ### Cleaning Expectations
 In general, the CODI RDM should be populated with structured data extracted from the EHR or other information technology (IT) systems, unless specified otherwise.
-For example, data partners will not populate a data element in the RDM based on an analysis of free text, such as a progress note, nor should they attempt to suppress implausible values.
+For example, data partners will not populate a data element in the CODI RDM based on an analysis of free text, such as a progress note, nor should they attempt to suppress implausible values.
 The intent is that any data cleaning or inferences will be performed post-hoc by researchers based on their research needs.